 Best Overall: Eve by Glow

 This one earned the title of best overall because it’s so much more than just a period tracker.
 Eve is an app that also lets you keep tabs on your sexual health, all in an unexpectedly fun emoji format.
-In addition to monitoring your cycle, it can keep track of your sexual encounters, if you used protection or not, your sex drive, moods, period symptoms, and if you are ovulating.
+In addition to monitoring your cycle, it can keep track of your sexual encounters, whether or not you used protection, your sex drive, moods, period symptoms, and when you are ovulating.

-It also has an extremely easy-to-use interface that is visually-driven and makes it simple to record your past periods to determine patterns and helps you time your next one.
+It has an extremely easy-to-use interface that is visually driven and makes it simple to record your past periods to determine patterns and help you time your next one.
 It also has a nifty Forecast feature that predicts the likelihood of common period symptoms you might experience each day, from cramps and constipation to breast tenderness.